~ republished for a little weekend cooking inspiration 2015~

 ~more recently updated recipes~

-2014 Update: So it's been seven years since I've made these tacos and now I've made them three times in as many weeks!
-Each panful has been slightly different but starts with the onion-mushroom-tomato-chipotle, then gets vegetable and protein additions we have on hand.
-A real winner for Meatless Monday and other nights when "quick" and "nutritious" guides the dinner choice.
+UPDATE So seven years passed after making these tacos the first time – and then I made them three times in as many weeks!
+Each panful has been slightly different but starts with the onion-mushroom-tomato-chipotle mixture, then gets vegetable and protein additions we have on hand.
+It's a real winner for Meatless Monday and other nights when "quick" and "nutritious" guides the dinner choice.

 ZUCCHINI MUSHROOM TACOS